berlinonline/converjon/README.md

 In a config file with an alias you can set a `base_file_path`.
 This is the directory where your source images are located.
 It is concatenated with the `path` part of the `file` parameter to point to the actual file.
 The `base_file_path` can be an absolute path or relative to the working directory of the server.

+Additionally there can be multiple `fallback_base_file_paths`.
+If the requested file can't be found in the `base_file_path`, Converjon will try to find it in the first fallback path, then the second, and so on.

-In addition, you can set HTTP headers that will be sent along with the converted images.
+In addition, you can set HTTP headers that will be sent along with the converted image as if they had come from a source server.

 ### Authentication